Maxidn/fact_checker/README.md

 Store them securely and don’t hardcode in production.<br>

 ## Example Queries
-"Pelé was a French football player" → Refuted ✅ "Javier Milei is the President of Argentina" → Supported ✅ "Colombia is a country in Asia" → Refuted ✅
+"Pelé was a French football player" → Refuted ✅<br>
+"Javier Milei is the President of Argentina" → Supported ✅<br>
+"Colombia is a country in Asia" → Refuted ✅